National Guidance Committee: Activity

-The committee was formed by representatives from nationalist groups, municipalities, trade unions, and professional syndicates officially in November 1978.
-Other members were journalists, students, welfare agencies, and the Supreme Islamic Council.
-The committee has been described as "the highest authority of the Palestinian people inside Palestine" at that time (as opposed to Palestinians in exile) and as "one of the first major expressions of indigenous Palestinian leadership" during the 1970s following Israeli occupation and the Camp David process.
+Following the Committee's establishment, it quickly acquired widespread legitimacy among Palestinians.
+The Committee has been described as "the highest authority of the Palestinian people inside Palestine" at that time (as opposed to Palestinians in exile) and as "one of the first major expressions of indigenous Palestinian leadership" during the 1970s following Israeli occupation and the Camp David process.
+Scholar Salim Tamari described the National Guidance Committee thus: "The NGC...became the rallying coalition for Palestinians inside the oPt occupied Palestinian territories] resisting the occupation.